njzfjiang/Recipe-Shop/Documentation/Sprint 1 worksheet.md

     0.5.
 Click the Sign in button under the textboxes.

     0.6.
-The application redirects the user to the home page, signifying a successful register.
+The application redirects the user to the home page, signifying a successful login.

 ### Reproducible environments
 The documentation made no reference to other softwares that need to be installed (Docker).
 The command had “path/to/docker-compose.yml” instead of something like, “